 We are pleased to announce the Fall 2017 Awards!

-Seven UWM undergraduates who are part of the National Organization for Minority Architect Students will compete in the NOMAS Student Design Competition in Houston this month.
-Teonna Cooksey, Elena Farin, Quincy Drane, Roxanne Garcia, Denise Zahran, Eli Leibenow, and Thavixay… Read More
+Seven UWM undergraduates who are part of the National Organization for Minority Architect Students competed in the NOMAS Student Design Competition in Houston this month.
+Teonna Cooksey, Elena Farin, Quincy Drane, Roxanne Garcia, Denise Zahran, Eli Liebenow, and Thavixay Senthavy… Read More

 Senior education major Melissa Pettis was awarded an Undergraduate Research Travel grant for her panel presentation at the annual meeting of the Association of African American Life & History on “African American Educational Activism in Milwaukee, 1965-1971.”
 Melissa is advised… Read More